Many people across the nation have a 650 credit score and are concerned about how it affects their lives.

 As a result, adding a new credit card to your account isn't likely to improve your score.
 The only way it might is when it expands your available credit limit.
 Adding a new card will automatically extend your available credit and decrease your credit usage percentage.
 In some instances, this may help to increase your credit score.
 However, it is probably best to avoid new revolving credit sources as much as possible.

 Renting An Apartment with a 650 Credit is possible!

 As you can see, the process of getting an apartment with a 650 credit score is not impossible.
 In fact, there is a strong chance that finding a place to live with this rating can be a major turning point in your life.
-If you can make your payments on time continually, there is an excellent chance that your credit will improve exponentially.
+If you can continually make your payments on time, there is an excellent chance that your credit will improve exponentially.

 As this happens, you will find that more landlords and apartment complexes are willing to take a chance on you as a renter.
-This fact may allow you to move to bigger and better places and experience a more comfortable style of living.
-Even better, it can put you in a position to experience a variety of positive benefits that you can’t get in any other way.
-For example, you may find that you can move into nicer neighborhoods and apartments that have pools, central air, and many other benefits.
+This fact may allow you to move to bigger and better places and experience a more comfortable living style.
+It can even better put you in a position to experience a variety of positive benefits that you can't get in any other way.
+For example, you may find that you can move into nicer neighborhoods and apartments with pools, central air, and many other benefits.

 Credit Sesame: Surviving a Landlord Credit Check

 Credit.com: How Renting Can Impact Your Credit